Fort Bragg soldier hit, killed by vehicle on I-95

 FORT BRAGG, N.C.
-(WNCN) – A Fort Bragg soldier was killed Sunday when he was hit by a vehicle on Interstate-95 in Duplin County, the U.S. Army announced Monday.
+(WNCN) – A Fort Bragg soldier was killed Sunday when he was hit by a vehicle on Interstate-95, the U.S. Army announced Monday.

 The soldier, who was not identified, was taking part in a training exercise when they needed medical care.